 Blood Countess, or

 Lady of Cachtice myth began with an act of treason against the Imperial Habsburg Crown.
 Everything subsequent, had, and continues to have, as its sole purpose, obfuscation of historical truths concerning a country and a peoples by an empire which intended to subjugate them.
-Bathorys represented resistance to Holy Roman imperial war waged Habsburgs and their allies in Imperial Hungary against the Principality of Transylvania (all which was left of a free Royal Ungaria) and their Ottoman allies.
-It is not our intention to dive into the troublesome political history involving Elizabeth Bathory in this article but you can certainly read about if this interests you.
-The details of what led up to these wars are published in the book, Chrysalis: Metamorphosis of Odium and Carpathian Liberty.
+Bathorys and their Slavic-Turkic Ungar ancestors in Carpathian Ungaria (Hungary) represented resistance to Holy Roman Empire since at least the sixth century.
+These were wars waged against Carpathian liberty by emperors and popes of the divine pontificum and imperium.
+The Habsburg Holy Roman Empire and their allies eventually waged wars of subjugation in Imperial Hungary against the Principality of Transylvania (all which was left of a free Royal Ungaria) and their Ottoman allies.
+It is not our intention to dive into the troublesome political history involving Elizabeth Bathory in this article but you can certainly read about it if this interests you.
+The details, like real life, are complicated, and real history is not always what it seems and certainly beyond the scope of any short article.
+Europe's real history, especially the medieval period which preceded Elizabeth's time, created a cultural environment of hatred, apocalypse, resurrection, imperium, genocide and greed.
+Little has changed since then except for one thing that many of us take for granted in the West - Liberty.
+Elizabeth's Carpathian Hungary was, for centuries, the only bastion of European liberty until two centuries after her death.
+Then we get the American War of Independence (Life, Liberty, and the Pursuit of Happiness) and the French Revolution (Unitė, Indivisibilitė de la Rėpublique; Libertė, Egalitė, Fraternitė ou la mort [fr.], Unity, Indivisibility of the Republic; Liberty, Equality, Brotherhood or Death).
+These were the first signs after Elizabeth Bathory and the centuries-old Slavic-Turkic Carpathian struggle that even Western European humanity demanded change - liberty - a novel idea rediscovered in the Age of Reason.
+It's still a dream largely unfulfilled for many.
+This history is covered in the book series, Chrysalis.
 The reader should keep this historical backdrop in mind as we explore the folklore, myth and subsequent entertainment genre of Elizabeth Bathory, its literary origins within popular culture.

 It is true, that political enemies succeeded in eliminating Elizabeth Bathory for political reasons.
 Without doubt she was murdered in 1610.
 The manufactured charges of mass murder and torture, the trials, well, that was nineteenth century propaganda dreamt up to obfuscate real history and to wage propaganda war against Magyar Hungarians during a time of revolutionary unrest.
 It also made some publishers very wealthy.
 By that time, the Medieval Kingdom of Ungaria - Elizabeth Bathory's